Senior Lecturer, Organization Studies

 Scharmer holds an MS and a PhD in economics and management from Witten-Herdecke University, Germany.

-General Expertise: Africa; Business ethics; Change management; Environment; Ethics; Europe; Executive education; Globalization; Innovation; Leadership; Organizational change; Organizational learning; Southeast Asia; Tri-sector collaboration (business, government, civic sector)
+General Expertise: Africa; Business ethics; Change management; Environment; Ethics; Europe; Executive education; Globalization; Innovation; Leadership; Organizational change; Organizational learning; Southeast Asia; Tri-sector collaboration

 For more background on this faculty member's research and academic initiatives, please visit the MIT Sloan faculty directory.